Configure Authentication

 });

-// data.backupCodes — Array of backup codes (show once!)
+// data.backupCodes — One-time recovery codes (display these once!)

 return (